 This is a guaranteed effect across all illnesses.
 The cost of sustaining the medication in constant supply is overwhelming.
 It also affects every aspect of the family’s daily routine.
 Lifestyles are altered.
-Budgets from other needs like groceries or school fees for example would have to be cut down.
+Budgets from other needs like groceries or school fees, for example, would have to be cut down.
 The family might result in not eating healthy diets inviting vulnerability to all manner of diseases.
 In worse scenarios we see families selling their assets in order to facilitate funding the treatment of the terminally ill

 When a loved one is affected by such a disease, they don’t immediately know how to react.
-Grief in this case becomes a family matter rather than just for the victims.
-The family members and even close friends face the process of bidding their loved ones goodbye, and often find it difficult to deal with their feelings of grief or loss.
+Grief, in this case, becomes a family matter rather than just for the victims.
+The family members and even close friends face the process of bidding their loved ones goodbye and often find it difficult to deal with their feelings of grief or loss.

 If experiencing either of the aforementioned, it is advisable to seek immediate professional counselling and care.
-This will help keep you comfortable and provide you the best quality of life.
+This will help keep you comfortable and provide you with the best quality of life.

 When you are close to someone who’s fighting a terminal illness, you are likely to experience psychological trauma due to the constant thought and worry of death.
 This state of high negative emotions can alter your ability to formulate well-thought-out logical decisions.